jrenaldi79/prompts/README.md

 -   **`rubric.md`**: A detailed rubric for evaluating a user interview across several categories like Establishing Rapport, Uncovering Needs, and Active Listening.
 -   **`tot_expert_debate_facilitator_prompt.md`**: A prompt for an AI to facilitate a debate between simulated renowned experts using a Tree of Thought (ToT) framework to solve a complex problem.
 -   **`tot_market_strategy_prompt.md`**: A prompt for an AI specializing in market strategy to use the Tree of Thoughts (ToT) methodology to develop a go-to-market plan.

+---

+## New Entries (Pending)

+-   **`context_compression_summarizer.md`**: A system prompt designed to distill long conversation histories into a concise, structured summary.
+It focuses on preserving the "essential context" (objectives, key decisions, current state, next steps) required to maintain conversation momentum and coherence without repeating the entire transcript.
+-   **`high-speed-pdf-parser-prompt.md`**: A highly specialized system prompt for an "High-Speed PDF Structure Parser" agent.
+Its core directive is to perform a *syntactic conversion* of PDF content into high-fidelity Markdown, prioritizing speed and local structural identification (e.g., heading levels based on visual cues) over complex, document-wide semantic analysis.
+-   **`html_to_markdown_agent.md`**: A detailed system prompt for an "Expert Data Extractor" AI agent.
+It guides the agent to use a two-tool process (`firecrawl.scrape` and `analyze_image`) to extract and convert comprehensive web content (static, dynamic, iframes, images) from a given URL into a single, highly structured, high-fidelity Markdown document, strictly adhering to non-interpretive content preservation.
+-   **`mobile_ui_prototype_html.md`**: A prompt for a "Senior Front-End Developer" AI agent tasked with generating a modern mobile UI design plan and a corresponding HTML prototype (2 pages).
+It specifies detailed design principles (minimalism, color gradients, 8px grid), technical specifications (375x812px viewport, Tailwind CSS, icon libraries), and sophisticated CSS animation requirements for micro-interactions and smooth transitions.
+-   **`modern_mobile_prototype_html.md`**: A specialized prompt for a "Senior Front-End Developer" AI agent to create a premium, three-page mobile UI prototype using the *Glassmorphism* aesthetic.
+It specifies advanced styling techniques, multi-layered shadows for depth, generous border radii, dynamic gradients, and sophisticated motion specifications for fluid transitions.
+-   **`saas_uiux_designer.md`**: A comprehensive system prompt for a "Senior SaaS UI/UX Designer" AI agent.
+It instructs the agent to transform a Product Requirements Document (PRD) into a detailed UI/UX Specification Document, including a foundational design system (color, typography, spacing), a Mermaid user flow diagram, and screen-by-screen component breakdowns for initial screens like Login and Dashboard.
+-   **`vib_desktop_html.md`**: A specialized prompt for a "Senior Front-End Developer" AI to create a high-fidelity desktop application UI prototype (2 pages).
+It mandates a premium *Glassmorphism* design aesthetic, multi-column layouts, large spacing multiples (e.g., 24px, 32px), and advanced CSS animations tailored for a professional desktop experience.